katzer/cordova-plugin-printer/README.md

 ### Testing in the iOS Simulator
-There's no need to waste lots of paper when testing - if you're using the iOS simulator, select _File -> Open Printer Simulator_ to open some dummy printers (print outs will appear as PDF files).
+There's no need to waste lots of paper when testing - if you're using the iOS simulator, install the [Hardware IO Tools for Xcode][xcode_io_tools] and select _Xcode -> Open Developer Tool -> Printer Simulator_ to open some dummy printers.

 ### Testing in the Android Simulator